 - Responsibility : Complete responsibility of the hardware and software , on premises – you are responsible for the hardware and software

 - Scale of deployment : On hosted – Large scale deployment of several hundred lines (handle traffic volume in peak hours/days ) can be is easily done successfully without a hitch to overall connectivity , effectiveness of calling ability of the pbx , but in the case of on-premise the same cannot be said to be true .
 It has limitations in its scalability , additional hardware would need to be purchased and much more for its technical facets of scaling up .

 Future expansion & Scalability

-Risk, work & complexity: In on-premise PBX all the risk, work & complexity is absorbed by the user (using the on-premise pbx) and in case of hosted pbx all the risk , work & complexity is absorbed by the service provider .
-Risk in terms of any technical malfunction , fixing it and is answerable to the user for the hiccups .
-Here the technical aspect lies in the hand of experts which may not be case in on-premise without extra burden on IT funds .
+Risk, work & complexity: In on-premise PBX all the risk, work & complexity is absorbed by the user (using the on-premise PBX) and in the case of hosted PBX all the risk, work & complexity is absorbed by the service provider.
+Risk in terms of any technical malfunction, fixing it and is answerable to the user for the hiccups.
+Here the technical aspect lies in the hand of experts which may not be the case in on-premise without extra burden on IT funds.

 Productivity/Downtime of Business

 Productivity: Overall productivity increases as the existing numbers can be mapped behind the